async/await

 ) are not compatible with SDK v3.
 Make sure to upgrade these libraries to versions that do support SDK v3.
 When using homey-meshdriver

-for Zigbee or Z-Wave, please look at the specific sections for Z-Wave and Zigbee.require('homey')
+for Zigbee or Z-Wave, please look at the specific sections for and .

 to this.homey